Towards a full-scale version of Yakhot's model of strong turbulence: The second order structure function in the limit of small scales

 \section{The second order structure function in the limit of small scales}

-For the analysis presented above it was assumed that $d(r)$ equals one for most scales and approaches zero only in the dissipation range.
-To verify (or falsify) this assumption, the model is first solved under the assumption of a vanishing $d$--term and compared with experimental data for $S_2$.
+The derivation of the full scale model (\ref{fullSnEqForEvenN}) crucially depends on hypothesis H\ref{dHypothesis2}.
+In order to verify (or falsify) this premise, in particular the assumption that $d(r)$ does not contribute to the small--scale dynamics, the model is next solved under the assumption of a vanishing $d$--term and compared with experimental data for $S_2$.
 In case the model does indeed describe the structure function for small scales, this analysis would not only support the initial assumption of $d(r)$ approaching zero for $r \rightarrow 0$, but should also allow to narrow down the typical length scale at which this transition takes place.

 For vanishing $d$, equation (\ref{fullSnEqForEvenN}) for the second order structure function reduces to:

 Using the four--fifth law (\ref{fourfifthDimensionless}) to replace $S_{3}(r)$ we obtain a closed equation for the second order structure function: